Al McGuire: NBA career

 After college, McGuire played in the NBA, with his hometown New York Knicks for three seasons, 1951–54.
 While with the Knicks, he once famously pleaded with his coach for playing time, with this guarantee: "I can stop Cousy."
 Inserted into the lineup, McGuire then proceeded to foul the Celtics star on his next six trips down the court.

 On September 17, 1954, the Knicks traded McGuire and Connie Simmons to the Baltimore Bullets for Ray Felix and Chuck Grigsby.
-McGuire rode the bench for the Bullets, playing just 98 minutes in ten games and scoring 23 points; actually, the record books don't even credit McGuire for those numbers.
-In late November, the NBA revoked the franchise of the 3–11 (and bankrupt) Bullets, and decided to wipe Baltimore's games away as if they had never been played, along with all individual statistics.
-Several ex-Bullets (including All-Star Frank Selvy) hooked on with other NBA teams, but McGuire (who had been sidelined by a leg injury) did not, ending his playing career.
+McGuire played off the bench for the Bullets for 10 games, tallying 23 points in 98 minutes played.
+Officially, however, the NBA does not recognize those statistics.
+In late November, the NBA revoked the franchise of the 3–11 (and bankrupt) Bullets, and delegitimated Baltimore's games and relevant statistics from historic record.
+Several ex-Bullets (including All-Star Frank Selvy) joined other NBA teams.
+But McGuire, sidelined by a leg injury, did not, which ended his playing career.

 Coaching career

 McGuire began his coaching career as an assistant at Dartmouth College (1955–1957) for head coach Doggie Julian.
 McGuire coached the freshman team at Dartmouth.
 One of his players was Dave Gavitt.
 McGuire then took his first head coaching job at Belmont Abbey College (1957–1964), in Belmont, North Carolina, where he recruited many high school players off the streets of New York.
-McGuire became head coach at Marquette University in Milwaukee in 1964 where he enjoyed success, including the NIT Championship in 1970 and a Final Four appearance in 1974 against the eventual champion NC State Wolfpack.
+In April 1964, McGuire became head coach at Marquette University in Milwaukee, where he enjoyed success, including the NIT Championship in 1970 and a Final Four appearance in 1974 against the eventual champion NC State Wolfpack.
 He also served as athletic director for the program starting in 1973.

 His final assistant coaches were Hank Raymonds (hired in 1961) and Rick Majerus (hired in 1971), who became a successful college head coach.
 He cited them as the final key to the team's success in 1977, stating, "We worked because we didn't associate socially and our rhythms were different.
 Hank was the encyclopedia, the administrator, the rule book with solid basketball knowledge.
 Rick was the cousins sandwich, the guy to bridge the age gap with the players, the recruiter with a flair for modern-day basketball.
 I was the Houdini, who did his disappearing act.
 I know that 85 percent of me is buffalo chips, and the other 15 percent is rare talent.
 I'd say in that 15 percent, in the mental toughness, the media, keeping an eye on the elephant, not the mice, and extending the life of the extinct kiwi bird, which is nocturnal."